OMNINET-MEDWORD LLC International

-- Supporting birth defects (BD) monitoring based on international standards.
+- Implement birth defects (BD) monitoring based on international standards.

 OMNI-Net also supports research to better understand alcohol influence on child development during the pregnancy, as well as to improve FASD diagnosis and prevention, and to develop strategies of early intervention and medical care.